sipin/gorazor/README.md

 # Todo

-* Add tools, like monitor template changes and auto re-generate
 * Add default html widgets
 * Add more usage examples
 * Generate more function overloads, like accept additional buffer parameter for write